 Before or after enjoying the beach and the brews, walk along the Eastern Promenade.
 The Eastern Promenade Trail runs 2 miles long and takes you on a route alongside the harbor.
 From the beach you can take this trail back to downtown or use that as your starting point.

-Admire Lighthouses both Big and Small
+Things to do in Portland: Admire Lighthouses both Big and Small

-Portland Headlight, actually located in Cape Elizabeth, is said to be the most photographed lighthouse in the United States.
+Actually located in Cape Elizabeth, is said to be the most photographed lighthouse in the United States.
 After taking in the view, explore the surrounding Fort Williams area.

-Portland Breakwater Light is often referred to as the Bug Light Lighthouse given its smaller size.
+Often referred to as the Bug Light Lighthouse given its smaller size.
 It’s only 26-feet tall.

 Explore Casco Bay Islands